1935 Labor Day hurricane: Recovery

 The second and third orders, however, were almost immediately compromised.
 At a news conference on September 5, Hopkins asserted that there was no negligence traceable to FERA in the failed evacuation of the camps as the Weather Bureau advisories had given insufficient warning.
 He also dispatched his assistant, Aubrey Willis Williams, to Florida to coordinate FERA efforts and to investigate the deaths.
 Williams and Hines' assistant, Colonel George E. Ijams, both arrived in Miami on September 6.
 Ijams concentrated on the dead, their collection, identification and proper disposition.
 This was to prove exceptionally difficult.
 Bodies were scattered throughout the Keys and their rapid decomposition created ghastly conditions.
 State and local health officials demanded a ban on all movement of bodies and their immediate burial or cremation in place; the next day Governor Sholtz so ordered.
 This was reluctantly agreed to by Hines with the understanding that those buried would be later disinterred and shipped home or to Arlington when permitted by the State health authorities.

 The cremations began on Saturday, September 7; 38 bodies were burned together at the collection point beside Snake Creek.
 Over the next week 136 bodies were cremated on Upper Matecumbe Key at 12 different locations.
-On Lower Matecumbe Key 82 were burned at 20 sites.
-On numerous small keys in Florida Bay bodies were either burned or buried where found.
+On Lower Matecumbe Key, 82 were burned at 20 sites.
+On numerous small keys in Florida Bay, bodies were either burned or buried where found.
 This effort continued into November.
 123 bodies had been transported to Miami before the embargo.
-These were processed at a temporary morgue staffed by fingerprint experts and 8 volunteer undertakers under tents at Woodlawn Park Cemetery (3260 SW 8th St, Miami).
-The intention was to identify the remains and prepare them for burial or further shipment.
+These were processed at a temporary morgue staffed by fingerprint experts and 8 volunteer undertakers under tents at Woodlawn Park Cemetery.
+The intention was to identify the remains and prepare them for burial or shipment.
 With the embargo in force, immediate burial of all the bodies at Woodlawn was mandatory.
 FERA purchased a plot in Section 2A.
 The VA coordinated the ceremony with full military honors on September 8.
-109 bodies were buried in the FERA plot: 81 veterans, 9 civilians and 19 unidentified bodies.
-Some records claim 259 veterans were victims of the Hurricane:
+109 bodies were buried in the FERA plot: 81 veterans, nine civilians, and 19 unidentified bodies.